 Are you looking for a site that provides you with book reviews and writing rants?
 Then Reading Through the Night is for you.

-My name is Emma and I feel awkward showing my face online.
-I am a student, reader and writer from Sydney Australia.
-I am currently in my last year of high school which is why I am a bit busier than usual.
+My name is Emma and I feel awkward showing my face online so I’m not going to do it.
+I am a student, reader and writer from Sydney, Australia.
+I am currently in my last year of high school which is why I am a bit busier than usual and why my blogging is more sporadic.
 Once I graduate I plan to study science at university, probably majoring in genetics or biotechnology… but then again that plan might change.
 We’ll see.

 Apart from reading, I spend my time watching tv shows (honestly I have watched so many tv shows) and attempting to write stories of my own.
 I’m not very good, and I struggle a lot so prepare to hear a lot of complaining.
 I try to share my thoughts and tips on writing fiction as well as my journey through the process of writing.
 I also review a wide variety of novels although I primarily read YA fantasy, dystopian or science fiction.